-Spectacularly brilliant and accomplished people are also men and women (and maybe a few other genders).
+Brilliant accomplished people are also men and women (or some other gender).
 I don’t think anybody very often accomplishes much without some reference to what we call their sexuality.
 Certainly our man- or womanhood can help us (or mess us up) spectacularly.
 We don’t diminish John Kennedy, Catherine the Great or Warren Beattie because sex was a big deal in their lives.
 Just so I guess with Cleopatra.
-No less than not-so-sexy Benjamin Franklin, Marie Curie or Albert Einstein this wonderful character remains enormous in history.
+No less than not-so-sexy Benjamin Franklin, Marie Curie or Albert Einstein, this wonderful character remains enormous in history.

 This book is a great read for anybody serious about history who enjoys smart high-class writing.
 8.7/9.2.